ERASTUSG/whatsapp-Bot/README.md

 **3).** Third Option: If you want send one message many person, you should choice this option. **Example:** In important days like holidays and feasts.
 You need to enter message and phone number here.  <br><br>
 ![github-small](images/Option3.jpeg)

-**4).** Fourth Option: This option provides if you busy with your job and forget send important message to anyone.
+**4).** Fourth Option: This option provides if you're busy with your job and forgot send important message to anyone.
 Just use it set hour and seconds just like `12:00`.   <br><br>
 ![github-small](images/Option4.jpeg)

 ## Bug / Feature Request :man_technologist:
-If you find a bug (the application couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/aydinnyunus/WhatsappBOT/issues/new) by including your search query and the expected result.
+If you find a bug (the application couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/ERASTUSG/whatsapp-Bot/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/aydinnyunus/WhatsappBOT/issues/new).
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/ERASTUSG/whatsapp-Bot/issues/new).
 Please include sample queries and their corresponding results.

 It is my first application with GUI.Thank you !.